breakin/snestistics/docs/about.md

 	* Also DMA not supported at all by rewind
 * Emulator has bugs; if you are working on a game and want to try snestistics, just ask me and I (breakin) will help you fix the emulation errors for that particular game.
 This helps me prioritize things that are actually needed by someone.
 * Doesn't know about extension cartridges but it might work.
 Ask me if you want to try this.
+* No support for games where code is executed from RAM (bank $7e or $7f)
+* No idea how it will work if there are extension cartridges!

 Wish list
 =========